The two self-care questions that can help mamas recharge

 Your children need you to take care yourself.

 It’s Sunday, the laundry is piled up, the dishes are in the sink, you have a project due at work on Monday, your partner is out on a run, and your toddler desperately needs you to play trains with him.

-But when your internal self-care siren screams sleep and you just can't keep your eyes open anymore, instead of grabbing a Diet Coke and plowing through, give yourself permission to heed to your need.
+When your internal self-care siren screams sleep and you just can’t keep your eyes open anymore, instead of grabbing a coffee and plowing through, give yourself permission to heed to your need.

 When your partner walks through the door and sees all that “needs” to be done, simply say, “I need you not to judge me right now.
 I need to take a nap.
 Oh, and here’s Thomas the Tank Engine.”

 Your ability to initiate statements to yourself, your partner, and your children with the words, “I need,” followed by words of self-care, will be a savior to you and ultimately a gift to your family.

 “The only way that a mother can truly be present, engaged, connected, and nurturing with her child is if she is present, engaged, connected, and nurturing with herself.”